stubeef/GA-Data-Science/Lai_chipotle.md

 # Chipotle Command Line

 ### 1. `Head chipotle`
        `Tail chipotle`
-The columns refer to the different components of the order.
-The level of granulairty is not at the order_id level, but gives a new row for each differnt combination of items.
-The columns are fairly self-explanatory and refer to what is inside the burrito, different beverages, and it groups standard items together.
+*Columns refer to a dimension of the order, while the rows refer to a component in the order.*

 ### 2. `Tail chipotle`
 *a.
 1834*